cargo-generate/cargo-generate-action/README.md

 ### `template`

-This is the URL/path to the repository holding the template.
+This is the path to the repository holding the template.
 Defaults to `.`

 ### `branch`